bryandodd/arcolinux/README.md

 ``` bash
 sudo chmod +x arcomize-1.sh
 ```

+Read the sections below to learn what is included in each script.
+Some of the modules have been commented out by default but may easily be enabled prior to execution.
 ----
 Sections in this document:
 * [arcomize-1.sh](https://github.com/bryandodd/arcolinux#arcomize-1sh) - Initial OS configuration and settings.